aditiawas/354H-FinalProj/README.md

 Added file browser, drop down, process button, slider and about menu
 ### Rendering
-Triggered from within control flow to display the objects and handle user interactions
+Triggered from within control flow to display the objects and handle user interactions We can use i and o keys for zooming and a, s, d and w keys for translation and also use the mouse to move around
 ### Loop Subdivision
 Needs input file as trimeshes
 ### Catmull Clark